kubeflow/website/content/docs/components/serving/seldon.md

 {{% stable-status %}}

-## Serve a model using Seldon

 Seldon comes installed with Kubeflow.
-Full documentation for running Seldon inference is provided within the [Seldon documentation site](https://docs.seldon.io/projects/seldon-core/en/latest/).
+The [Seldon documentation site](https://docs.seldon.io/projects/seldon-core/en/latest/) provides full documentation for running Seldon inference.

 If you have a saved model in a PersistentVolume (PV), Google Cloud Storage bucket or Amazon S3 Storage you can use one of the [prepackaged model servers provided by Seldon](https://docs.seldon.io/projects/seldon-core/en/latest/servers/overview.html).

 Seldon also provides [language specific model wrappers](https://docs.seldon.io/projects/seldon-core/en/latest/wrappers/README.html) to wrap your inference code for it to run in Seldon.

-### Kubeflow Specifics
+## Kubeflow specifics

 You need to ensure the namespace where your models will be served has:

- 1. A Istio gateway named kubeflow-gateway
+* An Istio gateway named kubeflow-gateway
- 2. The namespace is labeled with `serving.kubeflow.org/inferenceservice=enabled`

-Examples:
+* A label set as `serving.kubeflow.org/inferenceservice=enabled`

+Example:

 Label the namespace for serving: